dftfeDevelopers/dftfe/docs/examples/nitrogen.rst

     from http://www.quantum-simulation.org/potentials/sg15_oncv/upf/.

     .. note::
-        Presently, we only support Norm-Conserving pseudopotential (Troullier-Martins, ONCV) files in `UPF` format (version 2.0 or greater).
+        Presently, we only support norm-Conserving pseudopotentials (Troullier-Martins or ONCV) files in `UPF` format (version 2.0 or greater).

 4. Set the input parameters for self-consistent field (SCF) iterative procedure.::